We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 Faith, Purpose and Motivation

-If the cosmic perspective in this article has stirred questions about meaning and direction in your own life, this collection is the next step.
-Books chosen for anyone asking whether their life has a purpose that extends beyond the immediate — and who wants to find it through faith rather than in spite of it.
+If the cosmic perspective in this article has stirred questions about meaning and direction in your own life, this collection is the next step — for anyone asking whether their life has a purpose that extends beyond the immediate.

 Discover Your Purpose →